 Set oven to 375F.
 Squeeze lemon and drizzle olive oil over chicken.
 Liberally (seriously, don’t be shy) salt and pepper all sides of chicken.
 Place in a baking pan with 4 whole, peeled cloves of garlic and the lemon from which you just squeezed the juice.

-Place in oven and bake for 25 minutes or until the juices in the thigh run clear.
+Place in oven and bake for 20-25 minutes or until the juices in the thigh run clear.
+Time of cooking will be longer if using a bone-in cut of chicken vs boneless.
 Remove from oven, then squeeze the remaining lemon juice from the now roasted lemon over the chicken (be careful, its hot).
 Set aside.

 Option: If potatoes are on hand, you can quarter some, toss them with oil, pepper and salt, and place under the chicken before roasting.
 The chicken drippings help season the potatoes.

 For the salad